Nobukazu Hirai: WAR (1992–2000)

 After SWS folded, Hirai joined Tenryu's new promotion: WAR.
 In WAR, Hirai continued to remain in the midcard for most of the early-to mid 1990s.
 While working in WAR, Hirai also made appearances in New Japan Pro-Wrestling.
 In March 1994, Hirai took part in New Japan's Young Lion Cup defeating Tatsuhito Takaiwa in the first round but would unable to win the tournament with Satoshi Kojima eventually emerging as the winner.
-In May 1994, Hirai participated in a few live events for the WWF during their Japanese tour as he took on wrestlers such as Doink the Clown, Headshrinker Samu, and The Smokin' Gunns.
+In May 1994, Hirai participated in a few live events for the WWF during their Japanese tour as he took on wrestlers such as Doink the Clown, Headshrinker Samu, and The Smoking Gunns.
 He also took part in a Royal Rumble.

 By 1997, Hirai began to move up the card.
 On July 25, 1997, Hirai teamed with Mitsuharu Kitao and Tommy Dreamer in a match for the vacated WAR World Six-Man Tag Team Championship but lost to Koki Kitahara, Nobutaka Araya, and Lance Storm.
 On October 27, Hirai would finally win his first title when he teamed with Kitao and Masaaki Mochizuki to defeat Kitahara, Araya, and Storm to win the WAR Six-Man Tag Team Titles.
 In November 1997, Hirai took part in a tournament to crown the first J-1 World Heavyweight Champion but lost in the first round to Nobutaka Araya.
 On July 1, 1998, Kitao would retire from wrestling and the WAR Six Man Tag Titles were vacated.
 Hirai would continue to wrestle in WAR until it closed in 2000 after Tenryu returned to All Japan Pro Wrestling.